Ohio Fraud Laws: Fraud Charges and Their Penalties in Ohio

 Chapter 2913 of the Ohio Revised Code states that fraud, as a criminal act of deception means knowingly deceiving another or causing another to be deceived by any false or misleading representation, by withholding information, by preventing another from acquiring information, or by any other conduct, act, or omission that creates, confirms, or perpetuates a false impression in another, including a false impression as to law, value, state of mind, or other objective or subjective fact.

 To put that in plain English, fraud involves making misrepresentations.
 Fraud enables theft when a misrepresentation results in a person, business, or government agency handing over money, products, services, or benefits.
+In Ohio, theft by deception is a criminal offense that can carry significant penalties.

 Pay particular attention to the word “knowingly.”
 The key difference between engaging in criminal fraud and merely taking something without clear permission or authorization is knowing that you do not have a legal claim on the item or service.